 Connecting Through Reverse SSH Tunnel

 Hevo can connect to your database via a Reverse SSH Tunnel.
-This is only available under business plan.
+This connection method is available only under a business plan.
 Reverse SSH tunneling or remote port forwarding helps you connect to a remote (and private) network without needing a public gateway.

-Contrary to how SSH works, where you establish a secure connection with a remote system and can receive and send data, in reverse SSH, the remote system connects with your local system.
-Then, using the established connection, you can set up a connection to the remote system and fetch the data from that system.
+Unlike SSH, in which you establish a secure connection with a remote system and can receive and send data, reverse SSH operates differently.
+Here, the remote system connects with your local system.
+You can set up a connection to the remote system using an SSH client, which is pre-installed on most Linux-based systems.
+Hevo fetches data from your database system using this connection.
 As the original connection was formed from the remote system to your local system, it is called a reverse SSH.

 The following diagram illustrates the steps to connect your Source database through reverse SSH in Hevo.
-These steps are explained in detail further in this document.
+The steps are also described in detail in the sections below.

 Requesting a Reverse SSH Tunnel